silogen/kaiwo/docs/docs/getting-started/quickstart.md

 * Delete the workload
 * List the workload logs
 * Port forward to the workload
+* Run a command within a workload container
+* Monitor a workload pod

 By default, only workloads that you have submitted are shown.
 You can use the following flags: